Ken Sema: International career

 In 2016, Sema was a part of the Sweden Olympic team that played in Brazil, and scored his first U23 goal in a match against South Korea Olympic.
 In January 2017, he debuted for the Sweden senior team in a friendly 6–0 win over Slovakia.

 Sema was an unused substitute in the two-legged playoff against Italy in November 2017, which Sweden won, and therefore qualified for the 2018 FIFA World Cup.
 Despite featuring in commercials with the rest of the Sweden squad before the World Cup, Sema was eventually left out of the World Cup squad.

 Sema made his competitive international debut in a UEFA Euro 2020 qualifying game against the Faroe Islands national football team which Sweden won 3–0.

+On 15 June 2025 he scored a hat-trick in an international friendly against Algeria which Sweden won 4–3.

+Playing style

+Sema is known for his hard work, a trait that has made him very popular with Watford fans.
+He likes to dribble past opponents to get into good crossing positions.
+He is mainly a winger but has occasionally been used at left back or wing back, due to his ability to work hard and track back defensively.
+He is affectionately known as King Ken by Watford fans.

 Personal life

 Sema was born in Sweden to Congolese parents, and his brother Maic Sema is also a footballer.
 He speaks with a stammer, and after a video went viral of him doing a post match interview with Watford TV, he was praised as a role model for children and adults with speech impediments.